 Earlier in the day, a female patient weighing 132 pounds (60 kg) underwent a laparoscopic right hemicolectomy for newly diagnosed colon cancer.
-The surgery was reported to be without complications.
+No complications from the surgery were reported.
 The patient has been on the medical-surgical nursing unit for the past 4 hours.
 Currently the patient is stable, has no complaints of pain, and has the following vital signs: BP 112/74, pulse 88, respirations 14, and temperature 37°C (98.6°F).